 “I guess it basically means having the attitude that there’s always a better/smarter/faster way to do what you just did and what you’re currently doing.
-Apprenticeship is the state/process of evolving and looking for better ways and finding people, companies and situations that force you to learn those better/smarter/faster ways”.
+So apprenticeship is the state/process of evolving and looking for better ways and finding people, companies and situations that force you to learn those better/smarter/faster ways”.

 What is a Journeyman?

-The journeyman keeps the focus inward and continues the learning path she started as apprentice.
-But at the same time, the journeymen will build connections between practitioners, communities, communication channels within and outside the team.
+The journeyman keeps the focus inward and continues the learning path she started as an apprentice.
+But at the same time, the journeymen will build connections between practitioners, communities, and communication channels within and outside the team.

 What is a Master?